Menu

 a. easy control

-- They provide full app control via wifi (discussed above).
+- Most models provide full app control via wifi (discussed above).

 - And all of them come with a remote control (with lots of buttons).